 Scott Putman is an exceptional teacher and choreographer, based in Richmond, Virginia, USA.
 He is an Associate Professor in dance and choreography at Virginia Commonwealth University, and is the founder and Artistic Director of Amaranth Contemporary Dance, as well as the creator of the seminal Elemental Body Alignment System© (EBAS - click here to read more about EBAS).
-Scott has taught in the US, China, Italy, Romania and Canada.
+Scott has taught in the US, China, Italy, Romania, Canada and here in Australia.
 He is a regular member of the Faculty at Sun King Adult Dance Camps.

 Scott has received numerous accolades and awards for his work including the distinguished Theresa Pollack Excellence in the Arts Award and the National Choreography Plan Award for exceptional choreography from RDA, Pacific.
 He has danced for Mordine and Company Dance Theatre, Demetrius Klein Dance Company, Minnesota Ballet, Ballet Theatre of Chicago, Donald McKayle, David Alan, Douglas Becker, and Geri Houlihan.
 Scott received his B.A. from Columbia College, Chicago, and M.F.A. from the University of California at Irvine, where he was a Chancellor’s Fellow and William Gillespie Scholar.

-We are proud to bring Scott’s expertise and passion back to Perth dancers after the highly successful 2015 and 2016 Masterclasses, and are privileged to be promoting a wider dissemination of his remarkable Elemental Body Alignment System by arranging an EBAS Teacher Certification course for December 2019/January 2020 (dates to be decided, and dependent on sufficient levels of interest).
+We are hoping to bring Scott’s expertise and passion back to Perth dancers in 2022 after the highly successful 2015 and 2016 Masterclasses and the EBAS Teacher Certification in 2017, and are privileged to be promoting a wider dissemination of his remarkable Elemental Body Alignment System by arranging a second EBAS Teacher Certification course, hopefully in July 2022 (dates to be decided, and dependent on sufficient levels of interest).

 Read what dancers have to say about Scott...